On the complexity of cusped non-hyperbolicity: Introduction

-We structure our certificate according a celebrated theorem of Thurston.
+We structure our nonhyperbolicity certificate according to a celebrated theorem of Thurston.
 Assuming $M$ is both irreducible and neither a solid torus nor $\TorusxI$, Thurston \cite{Thurston82} showed that $M$ is either Seifert fibered, toroidal, or hyperbolic.
-Typically, the theorem below is presented according to that trichotomy, but the following reformulation is more useful for disproving hyperbolicity.
+Typically, the theorem below is presented adhering to that trichotomy, but the following reformulation is more useful for disproving hyperbolicity.

-\begin{thm}[Thurston \cite{Thurston82}] Let $M$ be a cusped 3-manifold. $M$ is non-hyperbolic if and only if it admits an essential connected compact surface of nonnegative Euler characteristic. \end{thm}
+\begin{theorem}[{\cite[Thm.~2.3]{Thurston82}}] Let $M$ be a cusped 3-manifold. $M$ is non-hyperbolic if and only if it admits an essential connected compact surface of nonnegative Euler characteristic. \end{theorem}

 There are but seven connected compact surfaces of nonnegative Euler characteristic: the projective plane $P^2$, the sphere $S^2$, the disk $D^2$, the Klein bottle $K^2$, the torus $T^2$, the \Mob\ $M^2$, and finally the annulus $A^2$.
 Thus, to prove our main theorem, it will suffice to give, for any triangulation $\TT$ of a non-hyperbolic cusped 3-manifold, a certificate verifiable in time polynomial in $\TT$ (that is, polynomial in its number of tetrahedra) that $\TT$ admits such a surface.
 The certificates we give are either normal such surfaces or appeals to the works of others, which themselves appeal in no small part to normal surfaces.
 Thus we will begin the body of this paper with a review of normal surfaces, and of useful intermediate results from \cite{AHT06} and \cite{Lackenby16}.
 Then, after building up the necessary intermediate certificates, we give the certificates advertised above.
 Before doing so, however, we now give a brief review of the literature.